Xainey/DSCBasicPipeline/README.md

 **WIP**: The goal is to run tasks using Jenkins as a CI Server.

 * DSC Resource Dependencies are loaded via *git* in `psakeBuild.ps1`
-* Target Servers should be defined in `ExampleConfigData.psd1`
+* Target Servers should be defined in `ExampleConfigData.psd1` or .MOF will not be created
-* DSC Resources are copied to Target Deploy Server using
+* DSC Resources are copied to Target Deploy Server using admin share:
 ```
 $PSmodules = "\\$server\c$\Program Files\WindowsPowerShell\Modules"
 Copy-Item -Path "Modules\*" -Destination $PSmodules -Recurse -Force